AALF 2020 Grantee

-The 2023 African American Legacy Fund Grants are now closed.
+African American Legacy Fund Grants

-AALF has a vision of what Southern Arizona can be when we bring together people, money, and goodwill to make sure all our children, youth, and families have the opportunities and resources to prosper.
-Applications for AALF Grants 2023 open on January 16, 2023.
+The African American Legacy Fund (AALF), an initiative of the Community Foundation for Southern Arizona has a vision of what Southern Arizona can be when we bring together people, money, and goodwill to make sure all our children, youth, and families have the opportunities and resources to prosper.
+AALF grants are designed to provide unrestricted operating support to provide flexible working capital and maximize the impact of nonprofits’ missions.
+This fund provides multi-year, unrestricted, funding.

 Important Dates